charliecalvert/CloudNotes/Assignments/MidtermFinal/Isit320Midterm2018.md

 ## The Build Script

-This script is designed to be run from the **client** directory.
+You need to create a script called **build-copy** in the client directory and is designed to be run from the **client** directory.
 It begins as usual with:

 ```bash
 #! /usr/bin/env bash